alessimichele/LSA/README.md

 ### [20newsgroup](http://qwone.com/~jason/20Newsgroups/) dataset
 The following table reports the results obtained from the analysis of the [20newsgroup](http://qwone.com/~jason/20Newsgroups/) dataset.
 The model used is the AutoEncoder, trained on a word-count embedding matrix of the training data.
 It was tested with an increasing number of classes, and with different latent dimensions (50 and 200).
-Then, cosine similarity and nearest neighbors were used to retrieve the documents and compared following steps 6-7 of [here](#procedure)
+Then, cosine similarity and nearest neighbors were used to retrieve the documents and compared following steps 6-7 of this [procedure](#procedure-for-20newsgroup-analysis).

 |# classess        |latent dimension         | Accuracy cosine similarity   | Accuracy nearest neighbours|
 |------------------|-------------------------|------------------------------|----------------------------|